 The idea that Churchill caused the war didn’t come from careful archival work.
 It came from a very particular set of writers and platforms, most of them working backwards from a conclusion they already believed.

+Others followed a similar path.
 Patrick Buchanan’s Churchill, Hitler and the Unnecessary War casts the Second World War as a catastrophe brought on by British stubbornness and Churchill’s ambition.
-It downplays Hitler’s ideology, blames Allied leaders for provoking him, and implies that peace was possible if only Churchill had stayed out of it.
+It downplays Hitler’s ideology, and frames Allied leaders as the provokers.
+The argument leans on the idea that peace was available if Britain had stayed out.

-Behind many of these claims is something more familiar.
-Antisemitism.
+Behind many of these claims is something more familiar: antisemitism.
 The idea that ‘Jewish interests’ pushed Britain into war shows up again and again.
 So does the claim that the Holocaust was exaggerated, invented, or accidental.
 The two narratives often go hand in hand.
 Churchill as villain, Hitler as misunderstood, the Holocaust as propaganda.

+Then there are the political drivers.
 Some American nationalists blame Churchill for dragging the United States into the war.
 Some British imperial nostalgists resent him for bankrupting the empire.
 Russian propaganda has long framed the Second World War as a Western provocation.
 Even far-left commentators occasionally join in, painting Churchill as the architect of capitalist war and ignoring the specifics of Nazi ideology altogether.

 The result is a convergence of agendas, not all coordinated, but all pulling in the same direction.
 They don’t ask whether Churchill made mistakes.
 They start with the assumption that Churchill was the problem and then work backwards, recasting Hitler’s war as a reaction and Britain’s resistance as the real crime.
+That’s not an investigation.
+It’s narrative engineering.

 Irving has for his own ideological reasons persistently and deliberately misrepresented and manipulated historical evidence; that for the same reasons he has portrayed Hitler in an unwarrantedly favourable light, principally in relation to his attitude towards and responsibility for the treatment of the Jews; that he is an active Holocaust denier; that he is anti-semitic and racist and that he associates with right-wing extremists who promote neo-Nazism.